About Our Trust

 My background is in art and design and education but have held roles in several sectors including; retail, museum services, project management, theatrical costume design and corporate marketing.

-I enjoy spending time with my family, serving the community, mentoring and developing business assets.
+I enjoy spending time with my family, spending time outdoors and learning new skills.

 Again, I'm grateful to be appointed and look forward to serving as a governor."